Universal-Connect-Project/unified-search/README.md

 - `npm ci`
 - `npm run dev`
 - `http://localhost:8082/api/*`
-- Tested on node 17

 By default, the service has only one dependency:
 - Ensure the index data source url as `DataBaseUrl` in [config.js](./application/server/config.js), this is Optional:
-  The existing config value points to ucp hosted cdn. which is publicly accessible to use.
-Although, it is rapidly updated.
-You might want to pull and cache your own version.
+  The existing config value points to a UCP-hosted data source, which is publicly accessible.
+Although it is rapidly updated, you might want to pull and cache your own version.
-- The server will load the index from the url at start up, then check the `version.json` periodically, then update the index if there is a new version.
+- The server will load the index from the url at start up, then check the `version.json` periodically, and update the index if there is a new version.
 - If a new version is published for the specific env, it takes ~30s for the instance to discover it and update the index.

 In addition: